Amumu Build Guide by littalwabbit

 After my first gank at lvl 4 I take Boots of Speed, and depending on my success rate I will either grab some more pots and return to ganking, or start my Rod of Ages.

 I try to rush for the Rod.
 The health, mana, and AP all come in handy.
 Together with this variety of stats, and the fact that it needs 10 minutes to charge up, is why I choose it first.
-I always build Catalyst the Protector first, rather than the Blasting Wand, since this is great for sustain in the jungle and quite frankly the only other reason why i don't go for the Philosopher's.
+I always build Catalyst of Aeons first, rather than the Blasting Wand, since this is great for sustain in the jungle and quite frankly the only other reason why i don't go for the Philosopher's.

 Before my Rod is fully complete, I often complete my boots.
 I always go Boots of Swiftness as Amumu for three reasons.